materialsintelligence/propnet/README.md

 Propnet attempts to gracefully handled this distinction.
 A `PropertyInstance` can have edges to the material it's associated with.
 In the simplest case, this could be an edge to a material defined simply by its chemical formula.
 If the structure is known, it is represented by a [pymatgen](https://github.com/materialsproject/pymatgen) `Structure` object.

 To illustrate, a `PropertyInstance` of a lattice parameter calculated using DFT, would have an edge to a `PropertyInstance` representing a temperature of 0 K, and an edge to the `Structure` associated with it.
-In this caes, the edge weight to the `Structure` would be 1.0, since this is an ideal, perfect material.
+In this case, the edge weight to the `Structure` would be 1.0, since this is an ideal, perfect material.

 However, if the `PropertyInstance` came from experimental data and a second impurity phase is present, it would have edges to *two* `Structure` objects, with the edge for the majority phase given a weight of, e.g., 0.99 (if it was 99% pure), and the second edge with a weight of 0.01 for the impurity phase.

-In the case of a property where there is a *relationship* between `Structure` objects, such as a lattice misfit, then an edge is added between the two `Structure` objects specifiying this relationship, i.e. the orientation relationship.
+In the case of a property where there is a *relationship* between `Structure` objects, such as a lattice misfit, then an edge is added between the two `Structure` objects specifying this relationship, i.e. the orientation relationship.

 ## Models